W. P. Auld: The Finniss expedition

 In 1864 the South Australian government charged B. T. Finniss with finding a suitable site by the Adelaide River for the capital of the Northern Territory to be called "Palmerston".
 Auld, employed as a chainman, was one of the party of 40 that left Port Adelaide on the barque "Henry Ellis" on 29 April 1864 for Adam Bay.

 He, with several other young "labourers", aroused considerably antagonism among the officer class in the expedition by receiving preferential treatment from Finniss, one of several sources of dissension in a rather dysfunctional organization.

 He was a member of the exploration party led by surgeon Belgrave Ninnis which explored areas west of the Adelaide River as far as Howard River and King Creek on HMS Beatrice and arrived at Port Darwin in April 1865.
+Auld's role was to lead overland a party consisting of G. Warland.
+W. Dougall, F. Litchfleld, Dr Ninnes [sic], and Fred.
+Finniss, which crossed the Adelaide River on 17 April, named the Howard River for the captain of the Beatrice on 20 April, met Beatrice at Port Darwin before returning to camp.
+The Bengal had arrived and several expeditioners, including Auld, opted to pay the fare home rather than stay.
+Several others opted to sail west on a boat (Forlorn Hope) they purchased from the captain of the Bengal.

-Murders of Aborigines
+Murders of Aboriginals

-During the Finniss expedition Auld was involved in a punitive expedition against a tribe of Aborigines from Chambers Bay, some 8 mi from Escape Cliffs, who had stolen goods and seriously wounded several horses with their spears.
-During this action an aboriginal man was shot, presumed dead, and Auld was accused of the crime.
+During the Finniss expedition Auld was involved in a punitive expedition against a tribe of Aboriginal Australians from Chambers Bay, some 8 mi from Escape Cliffs, who had stolen goods and seriously wounded several horses with their spears.
+During this action an Aboriginal man was shot, presumed dead, and Auld was accused of the crime.